sejager/DynamicMultiplicationTableWebsite/README.txt

 This website also features sliders that can be used to adjust the numeric inputs.
 There's two-way binding between the sliders and the input fields so they dynamically update.
 Each time a table is created it is fit inside a new tab.
-These tabs can also be deleted one-by-one or multiple at a time.
+These tabs can also be deleted as wanted.
 Created by sejager.